There are people who inspire me. Maybe they'll inspire you too.

 And there's a place...

 This is a place that gives me goose bumps and makes me want to sit down and write my heart out—the Hedgebrook retreat for women writers.
-I've been on the Board of Directors there for some years and I never fail to be thrilled by the respect and love for women's voices that emanates from every square inch of that land and those buildings.
+I was on the Board of Directors there for years and I never fail to be thrilled by the respect and love for women's voices that emanates from every square inch of that land and those buildings.
 A detail that says it all: in the writers' cottages, all the window glass is beveled, to play with the incoming light, making rainbows across the desk where you're writing.
 Makes me cry every time I see it.
 I've done some of the best work in my life in those cottages, held up by the radical hospitality of the staff, and by those I'll-be-damned rainbows.